callmeartan/devio/README.md

 # DevIO - AI-Driven Development Assistant

-DevIO is a Flutter application that provides AI-powered assistance for app development using Google's Gemini AI models.
-It offers a seamless interface for developers to get real-time guidance, document analysis, and code suggestions.
+DevIO is a Flutter application that provides AI-powered assistance for app development using local AI models.
+It offers a seamless interface for developers to get real-time guidance and code suggestions.

 ## ✨ Features

 ### 🤖 AI Chat Interface
 - Real-time chat interface with AI development assistant
-- Support for multiple Gemini models:
-  - `gemini-1.5-pro` (Default)
-  - `gemini-1.5-pro-vision`
-  - `gemini-1.5-pro-vision-latest`
-  - And more...

-### 📄 Document Analysis
-- PDF document analysis and text extraction using image_picker
-- Ask questions about uploaded documents
-- Smart text chunking for large documents

-### 🖼️ Image Analysis
-- Image analysis using Gemini Vision models
-- Support for various image formats
+- Support for local AI models through Ollama
-- Visual context understanding

 ### 💬 Chat Management
 - Create and manage multiple chat sessions